LakshmiSravya123/Myresume/replit.md

 - Consistent spacing and typography

 ### About Me Section Content
-**IMPORTANT: NEVER CHANGE THIS CONTENT - Even if resume is updated**
+**IMPORTANT: This content was last updated October 2025**

 The "About Me" section (client/src/components/AboutSection.tsx) uses a cheerful, personal tone that reflects Lakshmi's personality:

-- First paragraph: Introduction highlighting cheerful data scientist in San Jose, education, technical skills mix, and spiritual vibe
+Current text (October 2025):
+- First paragraph: "Hey there!
+I'm a cheerful data scientist rooted in San Jose, California, turning data into fun, actionable magic with my Master's in Data Analytics (Minor in Applied Machine Learning) from Northeastern University.
+I love playing with Python, R, SQL, TensorFlow, and LangChain to create lively predictive models and dashboards.
+My spiritual joy adds purpose, making every project—decoding brain waves or scaling systems—a happy, clear adventure!"
-- Second paragraph: Career journey from Co-operators to current projects with a fun, adventurous tone
+- Second paragraph: Career journey from Co-operators to current projects - spicing up legacy systems, crafting chatbots, building apps at StackUp and Tata Consultancy Services
-- Third paragraph: Personal interests (indoor plants, singing) and connection to spiritual purpose
+- Third paragraph: Personal interests (nurturing indoor plants, singing) and mission to use data for positive change

-This content is intentionally more casual and personal than the resume and should remain unchanged regardless of resume updates.
+This content is intentionally more casual and personal than the resume.